Erik-White/ColonyScanalyser/README.md

 * Install the [prerequisites](#prerequisites) and [package](#installing)
 * Locate your image series in a folder e.g. `\user\images\series1`
-* Run the analysis using ScanLag `python scanlag \user\images\series1`
+* Run the analysis using ColonyScanalyser `python scanalyser \user\images\series1`

 There are various command line arguments that can alter the way the package is run.
-To see a list of arguments and information on each, run the command `python scanlag --help`
+To see a list of arguments and information on each, run the command `python scanalyser --help`

-For example, to run the package 'silently' with no console output: `python scanlag \user\images\series1 --verbose 0`
+For example, to run the package 'silently' with no console output: `python scanalyser \user\images\series1 --verbose 0`

 ### Prerequisites